 Turn back time at the stately Raseborg Castle ruins near the historic village of Snappertuna with its beautiful little church.
 Pop into Slottsknektens stuga, Finland’s first tourist cottage which was built in 1893 right next to the castle, and enjoy some lunch or a cup of coffee.
 You can then participate in a guided tour, or explore the nooks and crannies of the castle on your own.
 Or, pack a picnic and relax on the lawn in the shade of the ruins.
 The castle is usually open from late April until the end of September, when the castle goes to sleep for the winter.

 Time stands still at the former ironworks villages of Fiskars and Billnäs.
 Experience these villages as they once were.
-The villages offer a cultural landscape with beautiful architecture, historic industrial buildings, rivers and rapids, well-maintained parks and intriguing events.
+The villages offer a cultural landscape with beautiful architecture, historical industrial buildings, rivers and rapids, well-maintained parks and intriguing events.

 Upon arrival in Fiskars, you will pass some old houses; among these the Assembly Hall and the hotel and restaurant Fiskars Wärdshus, after which the village road opens up.
 The buildings connected to the production of iron are lined up along the road: the Granary, The Old Mill, Copper Smithy, Hotel Tegel, and the Glass Studio.
 Participate in a child-friendly DIY workshop, or visit a glassblower and blow your own glass figurine before taking a lunch break in the charming bookstore Café Antique.
 Try their delicious soup, or the aromatic cinnamon rolls with some coffee.